SnapDrop/snapdrop/docs/mobile-chrome-apps.md

 ### Configure path for app built by gulp

-- Change the path `dist` in `gulpfile.js` from `dist` to `platform/www/app`, then the app built with Polymer Starter Kit will be placed under `platform/www` will be used by Cordova.
+- Change the path `dist` in `gulpfile.js` from `dist` to `platform/www/app`, then the app built with Share With Me will be placed under `platform/www` will be used by Cordova.
   ```js
   var DIST = 'platform/www/app';
   ```